 As the lights dropped in the venue, a thought provoking short film was projected on a translucent curtain in front of the stage, pairing images with words.
 Then the film (called “Truth”) cycled again through the images but with the words randomized to show how easy information can be manipulated and narratives re-written.
 This very powerful exercise drew uneasy laughter at times, or stunned silence when the juxtaposition got a little too uneasy.

 The band entered the stage and kicked things off with “Nowhere Now”, from Wilson’s latest record “To the Bone”.
 The album would predictably occupy the lion’s share of the setlist, along with its predecessor “Hand.
 Cannot.
 Erase.” and the recent vinyl re-issues of Porcupine Tree’s “In Absentia” and “Deadwing”.
 As usual, the musician didn’t shy away from picking deep cuts, and the first set offered a fantastic version of “The Creator Has a Mastertape”, a track that prior to this tour hadn’t been played in about 15 years.
 “The People Who Eat Darkness” featured prominently his new vintage Telecaster guitar, and he challenged the crowd to help him find a name for her (“Because guitars need a female name”) by passing suggestions on stage.
-He would eventually read some of them during the second set, but by the end of the name, this fantastic guitar was still nameless.
+He would eventually read some of them during the second set, but by the end of the night, this fantastic guitar was still nameless.

 The second set started with a much-needed revival of the fantastic “Arriving Somehwere But Not Here”, not heard live since the Porcupine Tree days.
 It was an obvious marker of a change in Wilson’s live show: while it felt like an instropective piece when played on the “Deadwing” tour, with the then stage-shy Wilson mostly hiding behind his hair, it is now a more showy piece where the crowd is invited to sing along the track title.
 And that was true of the evening: Steven Wilson is turning into a rock frontman, and untethered by the constant visual projections he had on the last tour, the show feels more and more like a rock act.
 And that’s not pejorative in any way, just an observation that it’s not just about listening to complicated music anymore.